ParlocameonTheDev/BPP/README.md

 Enlarged Magazine : Doubles your current ammo count.

 Fisticuffs : Swap out your weapon for your fists, why not?

+Foregrip : Removes the spread penalty from any cards you have picked, while increasing your mobility.

 Gamer Ammunition : Bullets infused with caffine and rainbow GFUEL to crush your opponents with.